DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

             - not all IoT devices are suitable for enterprise networks
             - Mirai malware affectes IoT, transforming them into a botnet
 - 3.5.9 Microservices
+- Service-oriented architecture (SOA) constructs new applications or functions out of existing but separate and distinct software services.
+The resulting application is often new; thus, its security issues are unknown, untested, and unprotected.
+A derivative of SOA is microservices.
     - **Microservices**: a feature of web-based solutions and derivative of SOA
         - A microservice is simply one element, feature, capability, business logic, or function of a web app that can be called upon or used by other web apps
         - Microservices are usually small and focused on a single operation, engineered with few dependencies, and based on fast, short-term development cycles (similar to Agile)